I may earn money or products from the companies mentioned in this post. As an Amazon Affiliate I earn from qualifying purchases.

 The fact of the matter is, your calendar isn’t going to book itself.
 It might seem like an obvious statement, but you sitting there doing nothing about it isn’t going to change anything.

-Sending out emails is still the #1 way to find new bride leads AND to turn those leads into booked weddings.
+Sending out emails is still the #1 way to find new bride + groom leads + to turn those leads into booked weddings.
 When you share high-quality, juicy content with your email list, the word spreads (You know brides are chatty.
 Grooms can be chatty, too).
 This makes new people want to jump on your email list.

 When you continue to share high-quality, juicy content with your list, it engages your subscribers.
-Engaged subscribers turn into clients that are planning their wedding.
+Engaged subscribers turn into booked weddings.